SAP/cloud-security-services-integration-library/spring-security/Migration_SpringXsuaaProjects.md

 > :bulb: In case the ```Xsuaa only?``` flag is set, the method returns "null" in case of Id token from identity service.
 > :bulb: In case of Id token from identity service, the ``Token`` can neither be casted to `AccessToken` nor to `XsuaaToken`.
 A cast is possible in case of: ```Service.XSUAA.equals(token.getService())```.
-> :bulb: `getAuthorities`, as well as the `org.springframework.security.core.userdetails.UserDetails` is not implemented by `XsuaaTokenComp`.

 </details>

 #### Spring's `Jwt` methods